pat-s/pathogen-modeling/README.md

 In the `drake` philosophy, every R object is a “target” with dependencies.
-This repository contains more targets than actually needed to replicate the associtated publication.
+This repository contains more targets than actually needed to replicate the associated publication.

 If you want to replicate the publication, you need to build the following targets: